microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneDerivedCredential/readme.md

 ## Description

-##Create new navigation property to derivedCredentials for deviceManagement
+## Create new navigation property to derivedCredentials for deviceManagement for Intune.